-Laboratory studies, do not provide information about the interplay between the various processes through which OA impacts all levels within a local community or ecosystem.
+However, laboratory studies do not provide information about the interplay between the various processes through which OA impacts all levels of biological organization within a local community or ecosystem.
 Ecosystem-level studies of OA, therefore, remain largely absent.
 This is where the FOCE approach provides real value: it can generate the data required for the parameterization of models that incorporate changes in trophic interactions under acidified conditions.
 The manipulation of environmental conditions within a whole community/habitat setting offered by FOCE could allow detection of potential changes in the flows of energy and matter between different community components, as well as potential interactions between various community components, or processes.
 Thus, the FOCE approach can provide a more holistic, contrasting, yet complementary approach to other ongoing OA research efforts (Riebesell and Gattuso 2014).

 The use of standardised FOCE methodologies across ecosystems, from tropical to polar regions (Table 1) supports the ability to derive regional responses and general principles about how OA modifies marine ecosystems.
-Such coordination would enable differentiation between general responses to OA and those impacts specific to local ecosystems.
+Such coordinated efforts would enable differentiation between general responses to OA and those impacts specific to local ecosystems.
 These two attributes conferred by a FOCE approach (community level manipulation and standardisation of information across ecosystems) provide clear advantages that will promote progress in developing ecosystem models that may help us forecast ecosystem-level impacts and support adaptive management solutions.
 As with FACE experiments (Norby and Zak 2011), models can be used to generate ecosystem level hypotheses that can be tested in a FOCE experiment.
 Results from FOCE can then feedback into ecosystem model development related to OA.
-FOCE experiments can facilitate the testing of hypotheses that contribute to the development of ecosystem models concerning the long-term responses of benthic ecosystems experiencing OA and associated environmental changes.
+FOCE experiments can facilitate the testing of hypotheses that contribute to the development of ecosystem models concerning the long-term responses of benthic ecosystems experiencing OA and associated or other environmental changes.